Skydancer (Dark Tranquillity album)

 Skydancer is the debut studio album by Swedish melodic death metal band Dark Tranquillity.
-This release was the last recorded output to feature vocalist Anders Fridén, later of In Flames, who was fired and replaced by guitarist Mikael Stanne.
+This release was the last recorded output to feature vocalist Anders Fridén, later of In Flames, who left soon after to join In Flames and replaced by guitarist Mikael Stanne.
 Incidentally, Mikael Stanne was the lead vocalist on the first In Flames studio album, Lunar Strain.

 The album is considered one of the formative releases of the melodic death metal genre, and has been praised for its lyrical content, ambition and complexity, though reviewers and some of the band members have also criticised it for its production, as well as its songwriting, which has been described as unfocused.